-- Management has prepared a forecast that shows that the Group will generate a profit and positive cash flows for the years ending 30 June 2018 and 2019.
-The Directors have reviewed these forecasts and believe that, based on the continuing improvement in operating results, there will be sufficient cash inflows and facilities available to enable the Group to fund its operations for at least 12 months from the date these financial statements have been approved; - Following an investment in senior sales and marketing personnel during the year, the Group has a strong pipeline of sales and has achieved improved sales and gross margin.
+- Management has prepared a forecast that shows that the Group will generate a profit and positive cash flows for the years ending 30 June 2019 and 2020.
+The Directors have reviewed these forecasts and believe that, based on the continuing improvement in operating results, there will be sufficient cash inflows and facilities available to enable the Group to fund its operations for at least 12 months from the date these financial statements have been approved; - Following an investment in senior sales personnel during the year, the Group has a strong pipeline of sales and has achieved improved sales and gross margin.
 This has culminated in significant local and international supply agreements with both multinational commercial organisations and government entities across all both operating divisions.
-The preferred supplier agreements are valid for up to three years in some instances. - The Directors are confident that the Group has sufficient facilities in place to meet the Group's requirements for 2018 and that all covenants required to be met to maintain these facilities will be met.
-The Group has the following finance facilities in place at 30 June 2017: - A debtor finance facility of \$4,000,000 with Scottish Pacific Business Finance Pty Limited, which was drawn to \$ 955,354 at balance date.
-Based upon the Groups Debtors an amount of \$575,469 was available to be drawn as at 30 June 2017; and - A term loan facility with THN Capital Solutions Pty Limited, a related party of the Group, of \$3,000,000, which was fully drawn at balance date; and - A revolving facility with THN Capital Solutions Pty Limited of \$1,000,000, which was drawn to \$250,000 at balance date with and additional \$750,000 available; - An additional short term loan facility of \$250,000 which was drawn down as at 30 June 2017; and - Subsequent to the balance date, the Group has entered into an extended debtor finance facility with THN Capital Solutions Pty Ltd for \$5,000,000 to replace the one in place with Scottish Pacific Business Finance Pty Limited which will provide additional facilities of \$1,000,000. - The Directors have also sought additional advice on a potential rights issue to increase working capital by a maximum of \$1,000,000.
+The preferred supplier agreements are valid for up to three years in some instances. - The Directors are confident that the Group has sufficient facilities in place to meet the Group's requirements for 2019 and that all covenants required to be met to maintain these facilities will be met.
+The Group has the following finance facilities in place at 30 June 2018: - A debtor finance facility of \$5,000,000 with THN Capital Solutions Pty Limited, which was drawn to \$1,281,903 at balance date.
+Based upon the Group's Debtors, an amount of \$119,625 was available to be drawn as at 30 June 2018; and - A revolving loan facility was drawn to \$250,000 as at balance date and subsequent to this date this facility was rolled into the long-term debt. - A term loan facility with THN Capital Solutions Pty Limited, a related party of the Group, of \$3,000,000, which was fully drawn at balance date.
+After year end this was increased to \$3,250,000 after the balance of the revolving facility was rolled into the long-term debt; and - An additional short-term loan facility of \$119,284 which was drawn down as at 30 June 2018 relating to confirmed sales order funding is available for use in the current financial year on any major projects subject to the approval of THN Capital Solutions Pty Limited; - The ability of the Group to continue as a going concern is depended on it generating adequate cash from operations to meet its liabilities as and when they fall due and on raising additional equity or loan financing as and when required.
+There was a successful capital raising undertaken in the current period raising over \$1.0 million being all of the additional equity originally sought.